as3mbus/SimpleFileBrowser/README.md

 - Enforce and filter on file extension
 - Search for files in each directory
 - Support for multiple drives
-- Tested on Windows and Mac
+- Tested on Windows, Mac, Linux and Android

 For a content description, setup instructions, more please see the [wiki](https://github.com/GracesGames/SimpleFileBrowser/wiki)